raylutz/daffodil/README.md

 can be optionally used to define datatypes for each column, which is similar behavior to other dataframe packages, but this is optional.
 Any cell can be any data type. the `dtypes` dict is useful when reading data from csv files because the default type is `str`.

+### Schema-based column definition (optional)

+In addition to defining column names via cols or dtypes, a Daffodil instance may optionally be initialized with a schema class.
+A schema class uses standard Python type-annotation syntax to declare column names, their intended types, and default values in a single, readable location.

+Example:

+    class BallotSchema:
+        __keyfield__ = "ballot_id"
+        ballot_id: str = ""
+        contest: str = ""
+        page: int = 0

+Passing this class to the constructor:

+    daf = Daf(schema=BallotSchema)

+has the following effects:

+- Column names are defined from the annotated attribute names.
+- The dtypes dictionary is automatically derived from the annotations.
+- Default values are remembered and can be used to create new records.
+- if __keyfield__ is specified, then self.keyfield will be set to this value by the constructor, if keyfield is not otherwise specified.

+The schema is used only as a declarative source of column metadata.
+It does not impose validation or restrict what values may be stored in the table unless additional checking is explicitly enabled by the user.

+When a schema is attached, a default record can be created using:

+    record = daf.default_record()

+which returns a new dictionary populated with the schema’s default values.

+Schema usage is entirely optional.
+Explicit dtypes or cols arguments continue to work as before, and if both a schema and dtypes are provided, the explicitly supplied dtypes take precedence.

 ## Row keyfield